 After sewing garments through high school and college, I left sewing as my accounting and finance career took off.
 I was fortunate enough to work for Procter & Gamble in Maryland and London, England.
 Finishing my career as finance manager for Cover Girl Cosmetics.
+When my husband and I bought a house with no curtains I wanted to sew again.
 Home decor sewing was my weekend pastime for years.
 But I still wanted to make quilts but didn't know where to start.

 After I left work in 2002, it was time to learn to quilt.
 I've been taking classes, sewing, collecting fabric, designing patterns ever since.
-I've tried many types of quilting and love to design bags.
+I’ve tried many types of piecing and love to design quilts and bags.
 Most of my quilts designs have been driven by the fabric.
 Did I mention that I love fabric!

 My current obsession is precuts--jelly rolls, layer cakes, charm squares you name it.
 I love trying to make the best use of those colorful collections.
 I've been designing methods and patterns that elevate the scrappy nature of the fabrics inside.
-This will be my second year to teach at MAQ.
-I've been lucky, last year two of my classes sold out, one in less than 45 minutes.
-I've started selling my patterns in quilt shops around the mid-Atlantic area.
+This will be my third year to teach at MAQ.
+I lecture, teach and sell my patterns at guilds and quilt shops around the mid-Atlantic area.

 I live with my husband, our swiss mountain dog and mini dachshund in the eastern panhandle of West Virginia.
 Where I happily quilt overlooking the Potomac River.